Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Experiments

 In the case of CNNs, we take ResNet as an example.
-Figure~\ref{fig:visualization} illustrates the results of the convolutional layers with different output channels in the ancestry model.
-In this case, the layers with 64 and 512 output channels are chosen by the meta-network as the \textbf{learngene} layers, while the layers with 128 and 256 output channels become the \textbf{non-learngene} layers.
-We observe that the layer of 64 output channels pays attention to the local texture (\eg in the first column, the layer of 64 output channels focuses on the silhouette of the bird and the surrounding environment of the tree) and the layer of 512 output channels is more attuned to the semantic concept (\eg in the first column, the area of the bird in the picture from the layer of 512 output channels is red).
-On the contrary, the area of interest in the image from the middle layer is cluttered and less concentrated.
-This explains which common knowledge our algorithm preserves in CNNs.
+In this case, the low and high layers are chosen by the meta-network as the learngene layers, while the middle layers become the non-learngene layers.
+As illustrated in Figure~\ref{fig:visualization}, we observe that the learngene layers (4/18) pays attention to the local texture (\eg in the first column, the learngene layers (4/18) focuses on the silhouette of the bird and the surrounding environment of the tree) and the learngene layers (16/18) is more attuned to the semantic concept (\eg in the first column, the area of the bird in the picture from the learngene layers (16/18) is red).
+On the contrary, the area of interest in the image from the non-learngene layers is cluttered and less concentrated.
+This explains which significant knowledge our algorithm preserves in CNNs.